Korba district: Demographics

 According to the 2011 census, Korba district has a population of 1,206,640, roughly equal to the nation of Bahrain or the US state of New Hampshire out of which 612,915 are male and 593,725 are female.
 This gives it a ranking of 395th in India (out of a total of 640).
 The district has a population density of 183 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 19.25%.
 Korba has a sex ratio of 971 females for every 1000 males, and a literacy rate of 73.22%.
 36.99% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 10.33% and 40.90% of the population respectively.

+Most of the people can speak and understand hindi there.
+It is widely spoken by peoples.

-At the time of the 2011 Census of India, 82.68% of the population in the district spoke Chhattisgarhi, 11.61% Hindi, 1.00% Kurukh and 0.94% Bhojpuri as their first language.
+At the time of the 2011 Census of India, 82.68% of the population in the district spoke Chhattisgarhi, 11.61% Hindi, 1.00% Kurukh 0.94% Bhojpuri, 0.61% Bengali and 0.41% Odia as their first language.

 Culture

 The district is known for its tribal culture.
 The largest tribes are the Gonds and Kawars, with smaller numbers of Kurukh, Binjhwar, Dhanwar and Majhwar.

 Korba is famous for its cultural diversity.
 The people celebrate all the festivals with great enthusiasm.

 Mainly Pahari Korva and Birhore tribes are major tribe community of district.
 They generally habitual of living in isolation.
 They live in hilly and forest areas.

 The main tribal festival are Dev Uthani, Pola, Chherchhera, Karma, and Hareli.

 Hareli is celebrated during the month of monsoon.
 Farmers celebrate this festival, it is also known as Hariyali.

 Pola is another festival celebrated by peoples, During the festival clay made bullocks are worshiped.

-Panthi Dance, Raut Nacha, Karma Nacha, Baar Nacha, and Suwa are the traditional dances of the district.
+Panthi Dance, Raut Nacha, Karma Nacha, Baar Nacha, and Suwa are the traditional dances of the SURAJ KUMAR SAHU district.